christopher-k-c/SEI-64_PROJECT_TWO/README.md

 * Show products received per day
 * Pie chart show products assigned per supplier

-## Try our project
-<a href="https://inventorycontrolsystem02.herokuapp.com/">Completed Project</a>

-#### Features to be added in the future
+### Features to be added in the future

 - Reset Password whilst logged out of application
 - Upload profile images
 - Create Company accounts (Only displays data created by the company)
 - Invite team members to join via email functionality
 - Ability for users to import data via csv files
-- Key Learnings

-Bugs
+### Bugs

-Login alert message works but the logout messaging does not.
+- Login alert message works but the logout messaging does not.

+### Key Learnings & Wins

+- I implemented a Bootstrap theme for the first time.
+- I implemented Authentication and Athorisation for a full stack web application for the first time.